romankazinnik/romankazinnik_blog/finetune/README.md

 ### synthetic dataset: unity_data.py

-### Evaluation methodology: splitting into train, eval, and test datasets and using a 3-class confusion matrix.
+### Evaluation methodology:

+Splitting into train, eval, and test datasets and using a 3-class confusion matrix.

-## More information about design - or: Big Picture Overview of Parameter Efficient Fine Tuning Methods like LoRA Fine Tuning for Sequence Classification
+## More information about design - or - Big Picture Overview of Parameter Efficient Fine Tuning Methods like LoRA Fine Tuning for Sequence Classification

 **Fine-tuning**
 - LLMs are pre-trained on vast amounts of data for broad language understanding.